First Look Gear Review

 When moving, the Trango S Evo is plenty warm.
 Many of the other jumpers had burly double boots that made hiking in snow harder and putting on wingsuits hard as well.
 My Trangos were light, fast, and fit nicely in the wingsuit.
 On one approach to a jump, I decided to take a steep snow chute instead of the longer normal route.
 I was a little nervous, especially when the soft snow turned harder.
 But the Trango S kicked steps nicely and gave great sensitivity on the rock at the top of the snow chute.
 Most boots would have felt big and bulky when doing exposed easy fifth class movies, but these were perfect.

 There is a La Sportiva Trango S Evo - Women's version also.
+To see all of the boots we've reviewed see our full Mountaineering Boot Review.

 Below is one of the jumps I made with this boot in Baffin Island: